Vietnamese food: top dishes you need to try

 Pho © iStock/Rez-Art

-Quite possibly Vietnam’s most famous dish, phở cannot merely be referenced in passing.
+Quite possibly one of the most famous Vietnamese dishes, phở cannot merely be referenced in passing.
 Pronounced “fuh”, this steaming soup is quite simply Vietnam’s soul food.
-Comprising fresh, flat rice noodles in a savory broth, it’s topped with meats, mung bean sprouts, basil, cilantro leaves, red chilies and lots of fish sauce, as well as a thick lime wedge for a refreshing cut of acidity.
-It’s so popular, it can be eaten for breakfast, lunch or dinner, and has many regional variations.
+Comprising of a fresh, flat rice noodle dish in a savory broth, it’s topped with meats, mung bean sprouts, basil, cilantro leaves, red chilies and lots of fish sauce, as well as a thick lime wedge for a refreshing cut of acidity.
+It’s one of the most popular dishes in Vietnamese food, and it can be eaten for breakfast, lunch or dinner, and has many regional variations.
 One of its most famous is Huế’s version.
 Much meatier, with lemongrass and a lick of chili oil, it’s a spicier take on a dish that can often be found simmering in giant pots at food markets or in oversized bowls at restaurants on every street corner.

 Guide to Vietnamese Food